 In our Crate Minds series, we put the spotlight on the people behind the Discogs accounts.
 Whether running a brick-and-mortar shop, selling from a storage space or from their living room, there is one thing all sellers have in common: An incredible passion for music.
-This week, we spoke to Discogs record seller Andy Gray of AndyGrayRecords to hear his story!
+We spoke with Discogs record seller Andy Gray of AndyGrayRecords to hear his story!

 What’s your name and role?

 My name is Andy and I do everything!
 My typical working day is from about 10am till 1 or 2 am, I look after an elderly relative in between subbing/listing releases.
 I’m also the cook of the house, my girlfriend is the breadwinner, so I get the evening meal ready for her coming home and we have a couple of hours in front of the TV in the evening before I go back to Discogs!
 My Discogs username AndyGrayRecords is based on my real name and the fact I like records.

 When did you start selling records on Discogs?